Dewaxed Platina Shellac Flake

 Ships from Waynesboro, Virginia.

 Dewaxed platina shellac flake.
-The palest of the standard dewaxed grades — barely tinted, near-water-clear when dissolved.
-The shellac for finishes where the wood should look untouched.
+The palest grade we make — barely tinted, near water-clear in solution.
+This is the shellac for finishes where the wood should look untouched.

-Platina is the grade for pale woods you do not want to warm — maple, sycamore, holly — and for instruments where any color shift of the finish is a problem.
-The trade-off is depth: platina builds slowly and reads thinner than the warmer grades.
+Platina is the grade for pale woods you want to keep pale — maple, sycamore, holly — and for instruments and conservation work where the finish must not shift the color underneath it.

 Sourced direct from a fifth-generation refining family in India who has supplied this bench since 1990.
 Pure, uncut, genuine.